turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 ## Intro (8 min)

 We are going to spend today discussing microaggressions and specifically discussing how we can build our skill at being able to interrupt microaggressions.
-We began discussing this in Mod 1 when we watched Code: Debugging the Gender Gap.
+We began discussing this in Mod 2 when we watched Code: Debugging the Gender Gap.
 In that movie, we heard the phrase from Megan Smith, "Death by 1,000 cuts."
 At Turing, we see microaggressions happen daily.
 Today we will look at a set of scenarios that have happened on our campus with our well intentioned students and staff that care about inclusion.
 We all commit microaggressions, yet we have never been taught the skills of how to discuss or interrupt them.

 ## Norms (5 min)

-We are going to agree to a set of norms for this conversation so that we can get uncomfortable and learn together in this space.
+We are going to add one additional norm to our class-established norms for this conversation:

-	Believe other people's experience

-	Confidential conversations

-	Speak from your own experience

-	Ask questions instead of assuming

-	Take this seriously...jokes are not funny in this space
+	Take this seriously, no jokes about "microaggressions".

 ## Small Group Discussion (8 min)